lordterrin/booPlates/README.md

 # booPlates

 booPlates is a compact but feature-rich Laravel project built to showcase practical full-stack development skills.

+It is a simnple game based on my son's incredible need and desire to find a license plate from every US state, see pictures from states that he had found, and know which states he was missing.
+This was literally all my wife and I heard about for months on end until I decided to write an app that allowed him to do that and keep track of it all.

+*Requirements gathering at its finest.*

-It demonstrates modern PHP backend design, Blade templating, authentication, image uploads, dynamic UI rendering, and responsive front-end behavior.
+From a technical standpoint, booPlates demonstrates a modern PHP backend design, Blade templating, authentication, image uploads, dynamic UI rendering, and responsive front-end behavior.

 ---